42coders/workflows/README.md

 [![Quality Score](https://github.styleci.io/repos/295739465/shield)](https://github.styleci.io/repos/295739465/shield)
 [![Total Downloads](https://img.shields.io/packagist/dt/the2coders/workflows.svg?style=flat-square)](https://packagist.org/packages/the42coders/workflows)

-The Workflow Package add Drag & Drop Workflows to your Laravel Application.
-A Workflow consists of a Triggers and Tasks.
+The Workflow Package adds Drag & Drop Workflows to your Laravel Application.
+A Workflow consists of Triggers and Tasks.
 The Trigger is responsible for starting a Workflow.
 The Tasks are single nodes of code execution.
 The package comes with some handy tasks bundled, but you can easily write your own as well.

-If you are interested of news and updates
+If you are interested in news and updates
 - Follow me on [Twitter](https://twitter.com/gwagwagwa) && || register to our [Newsletter](https://workflows.42coders.com)

 ## Installation